dmillang/mondrian-grid/README.md

 ```
 CLI version: 2.2.0
 ```
-6. Now that you are set globally, all you need to do is follow the steps on [I know what I'm doing](#i-know-what-im-doing).
+6. Now that you are set globally, all you need to do is follow the steps on [I have used Gulp 4 in this machine before](#i-have-used-Gulp-4-in-this-machine-before).